 Can you predict a heart attack?

-What if we could predict the likelihood of a heart attack in a patient – and combat it through innovative dietary adjustments?
+What if we could predict the likelihood of a heart attack in a patient?
 Discover the work of a Charles Sturt researcher who’s at the cutting edge of cardiovascular medicine.

 How real is identity theft?

-When you are online, how likely is it that a scammer will try to steal your identity?
-A Charles Sturt expert explains the risks, what hackers are looking for and what can you do to protect yourself.
+How likely is it that a scammer will try to steal your identity?
+A Charles Sturt expert explains the risks, and what can you do to protect yourself.